 Your Depression Disability Case

 If you are disabled because of Depression that prevents you from working, you may well be entitled to Social Security Disability (SSDI) benefits.
-Although you must meet stringent requirements in order to receive total disability based on a diagnosis of, working closely with medical professionals and a Social Security disability attorney or advocate to collect and present the appropriate documentation can ensure that your Depression disability claim will have the best possible chance of success.
+Although you must meet stringent requirements in order to receive total disability based on a diagnosis of, working closely with medical professionals and a Social Security disability attorney or disability advocate to collect and present the appropriate documentation can ensure that your Depression disability claim will have the best possible chance of success.
 If you are denied disability, an attorney can help you file an appeal.